Generational Differences In The Workplace When It Comes To Learning Preferences

 When Jessica Kriegel began her research for her dissertation on differences in Learning Preferences by Generational Cohorts, she, like many in the learning and development field, anticipated that the research would demonstrate that there are very real differences.

 Imagine her surprise, when her research contradicted popular thinking.
 What she learned is that when it comes to generations, they share more in common than previously believed: particularly in the area of web-based learning preferences.

-These findings contradict popular belief that the best way to design learning for Millennials is to create learning in social media type platforms.
-Kriegel projects that one explanation for Millennials dislike of learning in social media platforms is that the corporate version of these tools is not as sophisticated as the ones used in real life.
+These findings contradict the popular belief that the best way to design learning for Millennials is to create learning on social media type platforms.
+Kriegel projects that one explanation for Millennials’ dislike of learning on social media platforms is that the corporate version of these tools is not as sophisticated as the ones used in real life.
 It’s like using a dial-up connection for the internet after you’ve used a high-speed option.